siunegu/siunegu.github.io/_posts/2015-03-09-wistia-uploader.md

 ---

 While working on our [project-2](http://getsensei.net) at GA, we faced a number of difficulties for features to implement - the main one being video uploads, through Wistia.
 The problem with this, though you'd think "well that's easy, it's just a gem right?" well, yes and no.
 Wistia provides amazing documentation on their video upload utility, the downside though is that it was only through the command-line.
-This didn't really help our novice minds much, but in this post I'll try and document the process of how we turned that utility into a graphical user interface in our app, so that teachers could upload content for their students.
+This didn't really help our novice minds much, but in this post I'll try and document the process of how we turned that utility into a graphical user interface in our app, so that our users could upload videos.

 #### Gems